thepagan/bzedge-dockerized/README.md

 ## Docker

-Clone this repository
+Container is available on DockerHub

-docker build -t thepagan/bzedged .
+docker pull thepagan/bzedged